wcshds/gpui-vue/README.md

 `in-focus:` uses GPUI's native ancestor-or-self focus relation, so it also matches the focused target itself, unlike Tailwind's usual implicit-ancestor selector. `focus-within:` asks the inverse question — whether self or a descendant has focus — and is a targeted compile error because GPUI 0.2.2 has no fluent `contains_focused` style seam.

+`focus-visible:` uses GPUI's exact-focus plus last-input-was-keyboard predicate.
+It requires stable identity and makes the host focusable.
+This is a native keyboard-modality heuristic, not a claim of byte-for-byte browser pseudo-class behavior; same-property cross-state combinations are rejected when Tailwind and GPUI would choose different winners.

 Alignment values backed by GPUI's public enums include `items-stretch`, `justify-evenly`/`justify-stretch`, representable `self-*`, and `place-content-{around,between,center,end,evenly,start,stretch}`. `place-content-*` expands into independent align-content and justify-content slots; later Tailwind longhands and trailing `!` resolve per field in Tailwind 4.3.2 canonical order, independent of class-token order.
 The `start`/`end` mappings are exact for GPUI/Taffy's exposed layout axes, not a promise of browser writing-mode or direction behavior.
-Reset/inheritance forms (`content-normal`, `justify-normal`, `self-auto`), safe/last-baseline forms, and `order-*` fail at macro expansion rather than silently changing semantics.
+Static `content-normal` lowers to GPUI's native ordinary-state reset and participates in canonical/important alignment cascade; its interaction variants fail precisely because `None` in a state refinement cannot clear an already-resolved base field.
+Other reset/inheritance forms (`justify-normal`, `self-auto`), safe/last-baseline forms, and `order-*` fail at macro expansion rather than silently changing semantics.

-`overflow-scroll`, `overflow-x-scroll`, and `overflow-y-scroll` are static-only retained-state utilities.
-They require a stable `id` (or loop key), and their GPUI stateful methods are emitted only after identity lowering.
+`overflow-clip`, `overflow-visible`, and their per-axis forms map directly to GPUI's non-retained overflow enums.
+They need no scroll state and can appear in supported interaction variants. `overflow-scroll`, `overflow-x-scroll`, and `overflow-y-scroll` remain static-only retained-state utilities: they require a stable `id` (or loop key), and their GPUI stateful methods are emitted only after identity lowering.
 They provide GPUI's retained clipping and wheel-scrolling path, not browser UA scrollbar chrome or browser touch, keyboard, and accessibility parity.
-A scroll utility under an interaction variant is rejected because GPUI style callbacks cannot change retained scroll state; `overflow-auto`, `overflow-clip`, `overflow-visible`, and display modes without an exact GPUI counterpart also produce host-specific diagnostics.
+A scroll utility under an interaction variant is rejected because GPUI style callbacks cannot change retained scroll state; `overflow-auto` and display modes without an exact GPUI counterpart still produce host-specific diagnostics.

 Tailwind's default colors originate as OKLCH values.
 They are converted once into a checked, embedded sRGB table during development, so rendering does not parse colors or perform gamut conversion.
 This preserves the zero-parser hot path, while accepting that GPUI's packed sRGB color input cannot retain browser wide-gamut behavior exactly.

 Color consumers accept `/N`, `/[N%]`, and `/[0..1]` alpha forms; an alpha modifier multiplies an existing `#rrggbbaa` alpha.
 The embedded RGB channels remain precomputed, while GPUI receives the final alpha as `f32`.
 Grid support includes positive uniform track counts plus representable row/column auto, span, full-span, start, and end placement.
-Reset forms such as `grid-cols-none` are rejected because GPUI cannot reliably clear inherited tracks through the same refinement API. `aspect-square`, `aspect-video`, positive finite fractions, and Tailwind's named/numeric leading scale are also compiled into typed GPUI refinements.
+Reset forms such as `grid-cols-none` are rejected because GPUI cannot reliably clear inherited tracks through the same refinement API. `aspect-square`, `aspect-video`, positive finite fractions, `text-[11px]` / `text-[0.75rem]`, and `leading-[20px]` / `leading-[1.5rem]` are compiled into typed GPUI refinements.
+Nonnegative unitless and percentage line heights are also typed relative lengths: `leading-[1.5]` and `leading-[150%]` both lower to `relative(1.5)`.

+## Curated native modules

+`view!` and `component!` remain the primary UI authoring surface.
+When native runtime values are required, `gpui-vue` exposes responsibility-focused modules instead of forcing application code to depend on GPUI paths:

+- `ui` exports common element/event/value types—including the typed
+  `StyleRefinement` used by reusable `:style` callbacks—and constructors such as `div`, `image`, `px`, `rgb`, `rgba`, and `hsla`; its `write_clipboard_text` / `read_clipboard_text` helpers cover plain-text clipboard semantics without exposing GPUI's multi-entry clipboard item;
+- `paint` exports native geometry/path types and `drawing_surface`, whose typed prepaint result is passed to the matching paint phase; `media` supplies raster and SVG elements, while `virtual_list` supplies variable-height and uniform native list primitives;
+- `overlay` supplies deferred and window-fitted anchored overlays without creating another component tree; `animation` exposes GPUI's retained animation element and native easing functions;
+- `state` supplies typed application globals and global observation;
+- `effects` owns observer, event-subscription, deferred/next-frame, release, and owner-safe foreground-task seams; `async_state` adds `AsyncState` and the cancellable, stale-result-safe `AsyncResource` state machine on that GPUI task lifetime;
+- `http` exports the transport types needed by native image and API clients;
+  `assets` provides `EmbeddedAssets`, whose `with_file(...)` accepts `include_bytes!` output directly;
+- `desktop` (with the `desktop` feature) provides `DesktopApp`, `WindowConfig`, application plugins and setup callbacks, URL/reopen hooks, and typed initial or additional native-window mounting.

+These modules are typed native seams, not another widget tree or renderer.
+The lower-level `gpui` re-export remains available for capabilities outside the curated surface.

 Element opacity distinguishes Tailwind's ordinary percentage scale (`opacity-50`) from arbitrary fractions (`opacity-[.5]`) and arbitrary percentages (`opacity-[50%]`); malformed, non-finite, ambiguous, or out-of-range values fail at macro expansion.